sergeysolovev/leaves/README.md

 ### Identifying requests to the API

-To obtain the token, either
+To obtain the token, either:
 * Open <https://leaves-client.now.sh/idtoken>, authenticate and copy it from there; or
-* [Build and run the client](#building-and-running-the-client) locally and do the same: <http://localhost:8081/idtoken>.
+* [Build and run](#building-and-running-the-client) the client locally and do the same: <http://localhost:8081/idtoken>.

 Request examples:
 ```